tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 .. _sql_data_type_scalar:

 SCALAR can be used for
-:ref:`column definitions <sql_column_def_data_type>` but the individual column values have one of the preceding types -- BOOLEAN, INTEGER, DOUBLE, STRING, VARBINARY, or UUID.
+:ref:`column definitions <sql_column_def_data_type>` and the individual column values have type SCALAR.
+See
-See more about SCALAR in the section
 :ref:`Column definition -- the rules for the SCALAR data type <sql_column_def_scalar>`.
 The data-type may be followed by :ref:`[COLLATE collation-name] <sql_collate_clause>`.
+Prior to Tarantool version 2.10.1, individual column values had one of the preceding types -- BOOLEAN, INTEGER, DOUBLE, DECIMAL, STRING, VARBINARY, or UUID.
+Starting in Tarantool version 2.10.1, all values have type SCALAR.

 Any value of any data type may be NULL.
 Ordinarily NULL will be cast to the data type of any operand it is being compared to or to the data type of the column it is in.
 If the data type of NULL cannot be determined from context, it is BOOLEAN.

-All the SQL data types correspond to :ref:`Tarantool/NoSQL types <details_about_index_field_types>` with the same name.
+Most of the SQL data types correspond to :ref:`Tarantool/NoSQL types <details_about_index_field_types>` with the same name.
 There are also some Tarantool/NoSQL data types which have no corresponding SQL data types.
 If Tarantool/SQL reads a Tarantool/NoSQL value which has a type which has no SQL equivalent,